jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 So I am the person who made Clojure.
 I currently work on a database called Datomic, which is kind of a functional database.
-It is written in Clojure, and runs on the JVM architecture.
+It is written in Clojure.
+It runs on the JVM architecture.
 I am a co-founder of Cognitect, which builds Datomic and sponsors the development and stewardship of Clojure.